⌨️ Keyboard Shortcuts

 Myth is not the opposite of history.

-• Americans needed narratives that made this past feel: heroic, orderly, meaningful
+• Americans needed narratives that made this past feel: heroic, orderly, and meaningful.

 Timing the Mythic West